34 Reliable Overnight Jobs That Offer Alternative Schedules

 Nurses who work in hospitals and nursing homes often put in 12-hour shifts overnight.
 You could specialize in any number of areas, including obstetrics, oncology, geriatrics, or critical care.
-There's a huge demand for nurses all over the country: Employment in this area is expected to grow 15 percent between 2016 and 2026.4 All states require registered nurses to be licensed, which means you'll need to complete an approved nursing program and pass an exam.
+There's a huge demand for nurses all over the country: Employment in this area is expected to grow 15 percent between 2016 and 2026, according to the Occupational Outlook Handbook (OOH).
+All states require registered nurses to be licensed, which means you'll need to complete an approved nursing program and pass an exam.

 - High-end salary—$106,530 or more

 Analyzing blood and urine samples isn't restricted to daylight hours.
 Clinical lab technicians who serve hospitals that operate around the clock routinely work shifts that stretch into the wee hours.
 They use sophisticated equipment to study bodily fluids in order to detect signs of illness or disease.
 Their work gives doctors the information they need to make diagnoses and treat patients.
 Many employers look for certified technicians; some states require that technicians be licensed.

 Accidents and emergencies can happen at any time of night, so paramedics need to be ready to respond.
 They bandage wounds, give medications, and prepare patients to be transported to hospital for further care.
 Most paramedics work for ambulance services, but some also serve as part of helicopter or airplane rescue teams.
 You'll need to complete CPR certification as well as a training program in emergency medical technology.